License GuideSOC 31-9092

 Read more

-A medical assistant works under physician supervision, handling both office and patient-care tasks.
-They schedule appointments, manage medical records, and process insurance billing and coding.
-On the clinical side, they take vital signs, record patient histories, prep patients for exams, draw blood, and give medications as the physician directs.
-Medical assistants are the backbone of efficient medical practices, keeping operations running smoothly while supporting direct patient care.
+A medical assistant works under a physician's supervision, handling both office and patient care tasks.
+Day to day, they schedule appointments, manage patient records, and process insurance billing and coding.
+On the clinical side, they take vital signs, record medical histories, prepare patients for exams, draw blood samples, and give medications as the physician directs.
+They're the link between administrative operations and direct patient care.

 The Exam